 Due to YouTube terms of service, all videos on our Cascade websites must be designated "not made for kids" (general audience) in YouTube Studio.
 Our recommendation is to only embed videos from an official W&M channel to help ensure this practice is followed.

-Step 1: Find the YouTube Video ID
+Step 1: Get the YouTube Video ID

-- Find the video in YouTube.
+- Right-click within the video